henriquemoreiraa/nota-scriptura/README.md

 </p>

 <p align="center">
-  Nota Scriptura, uma Bíblia online integrada com o Notion, visando facilitar as anotações do leitor.
+  Nota Scriptura, an online Bible integrated with Notion, aiming to make it easier for the reader to take notes.
 </p>

 <h4 align="center">